MashymAli/Youtube-Video-Downloader/README.md

 ### Requirements:
 * Make sure you have python 3.8 or above installed on your system.
-* Install all the pacakges mentioned in requirements.txt file and this project will run just fine.
+* Install all the packages mentioned in requirements.txt file and this project will run just fine.

 ### Deployed Link:
 Link: https://yt-downloader.mashymali.repl.co/